State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Digital Twin and Digital Thread Capabilities

-The rationale for emphasizing the realization of these two capabilities extends beyond highlighting the increasing significance and application of DT-related technology.
-It underscores the diverse development of DTs across various fields, which is the root cause for the challenges in formulating a universally accepted, consistent definition for DTs.
-As Grieves' two visions have materialized, individual industries have embraced them differently to meet their specific needs.
-For instance, the aviation and automotive industries, dealing with complex systems and stringent safety requirements, have primarily focused on utilizing the what-if simulation capabilities of DTs \cite{barricelli2019twin}.
-In contrast, the manufacturing industry has emphasized the design-in-use DT capability, capturing real-time operational data and feeding it back into the design phase to inform and improve manufacturing processes and product design \cite{HONGLIM202289}.
-Meanwhile, the medical and healthcare fields have found a balance in both facets of DTs \cite{HALEEM202328}; what-if simulations support surgery and medical simulations, while the design-in-use approach optimizes the health care system.
+The rationale for emphasizing the realization of these two capabilities goes beyond highlighting the growing significance and application of DT-related technology.
+It also underscores the diverse development of DTs across various fields, which has led to challenges in establishing a universally accepted, consistent definition of DTs.
+As Grieves' two visions have materialized, different industries have adopted them in unique ways to meet their specific needs.
+For example, the aviation and automotive industries, which each deal with complex systems and stringent safety requirements, have primarily focused on leveraging the `what-if' simulation capabilities of DTs~\cite{barricelli2019twin}.
+In contrast, the manufacturing industry has emphasized the `design-in-use' DT capability, capturing real-time operational data to inform and improve manufacturing processes and product design~\cite{HONGLIM202289}.
+Meanwhile, the medical and healthcare fields have found a balance in both aspects of DTs~\cite{HALEEM202328}; `what-if' simulations support surgical planning and medical training, while the `design-in-use' approach optimizes healthcare system operations.

-These two capabilities serve as illustrative examples as the scope of DTs continues to expand, incorporating additional features such as visualization, interoperability, and advanced Human-System Interaction (HSI), among others.
-As the scope of DTs continues to broaden, this observed trend persists, with industries increasingly embracing and refining distinctive focal points for the capabilities their DTs should embody.
-They tailor DTs to address their specific needs and objectives as opposed to adopting a consistent and unified framework.
+These two capabilities serve as illustrative examples as the scope of DTs continues to expand, incorporating additional features such as visualization, interoperability, and advanced human-system interaction, among others.
+As DTs evolve, industries are increasingly embracing and refining specific capabilities tailored to their unique needs and objectives, rather than adopting a consistent and unified framework.